FullStack-HY/FullStack-Hy.github.io/src/content/2/en/part2e.md

   }
 ```

 However, there are situations where that technique would not work.
-For example, you might encounter one such a situation in the exercise 2.20 where the use of useEffect could provide a solution.
+For example, you <i>might</i> encounter one such a situation in the exercise 2.20 where the use of useEffect could provide a solution.
+Note that this depends quite much on the approach you selected, e.g. the model solution does not use this trick.

 </div>